JimDesu/basis-lang/README.md

     commit: state
 ```

-The rules are few and loud: only fixed-size, byte-defined values (domains, records, unions, enums) can be boxed; a box's extent runs to its enclosing scope's close — there is no unbox.
+If you know C, this is `restrict` — the real thing: the compiler may treat each `*` binding as the sole route to its storage and cache, reorder, and vectorize accordingly.
+The difference is that C trusts you and miscompiles silently when you're wrong, while Basis *checks*: aliasing is either impossible by rule, or loudly acknowledged (`restrict.aliasing-hazard`) with the optimization honestly given back.
+The rules are few and loud: only fixed-size, byte-defined values (domains, records, unions, enums) can be boxed; a box's extent runs to its enclosing scope's close — there is no unbox; and one boxed slot can appear at most once in any single call — two routes in would falsify the license from inside.
 You're telling the compiler "I know what I'm doing here," and the compiler holds you to exactly that — nothing more.

 ## 7. Construction and Initialization